 This is the time when you both are madly in love.
 You will enjoy doing things together the most.
 It could be anything like watching a movie together, reading or playing video games, sometimes cooking.

 Let me share my experience.
 After marrying my husband, I moved with him to another city, and we used to travel to places every weekend nearby, loved watching movies.
 It used to be so much fun, especially because we were a newlywed couple.

 It will make you fall in love more as you love spending time together.

 Always be grateful to each other.
 Never make a mistake to take your partner/relationship for granted.

 I have seen married couples after a few days of marrying, either of the ones takes their relationship for granted.
-They don’t spend enough time with each other neither show loving gestures.
-As it continues for days and months, they become emotionally disconnected resulting ‘failed marriage.’
+They don’t spend enough time with each other either show loving gestures.
+As it continues for days and months, they become emotionally disconnected resulting in ‘failed marriage.’

 Why the percentage of divorce has risen over the years?